Amanita phalloides: Distribution and habitat

+Californian specimens of A. phalloides frequently display yellowish to mustard-yellow caps, a coloration that can closely resemble the edible species Amanita velosa and Amanita calyptroderma, both of which are commonly foraged and consumed in California.
+This deceptive appearance is the result of environmental homoplasy with Asian cousin Amanita subjunquillea: the fungus expresses a phylogenetically conserved pigment palette (derived from the shikimate pathway) under the particular microclimatic conditions of coastal California oak woodlands.
+Prolonged high humidity from summer fog drip, followed by intense sunlight and oxidative stress once the fog burns off, upregulates polyphenolic compounds and causes oxidative bleaching of the originally greener or olive tones, producing the characteristic yellowish hues.
+Such similarity poses a significant risk of fatal misidentification for foragers, as the highly toxic death cap may be mistaken for these otherwise edible look-alikes.

 A. phalloides were conveyed to new countries across the Southern Hemisphere with the importation of hardwoods and conifers in the late twentieth century.
 Introduced oaks appear to have been the vector to Australia and South America; populations under oaks have been recorded from Melbourne, Canberra (where two people died in January 2012, of four who were poisoned), Adelaide, and further observed by citizen scientists in Beechworth, Sydney and Albury.

 It has been recorded under other introduced trees in Argentina.
 Pine plantations are associated with the fungus in Tanzania and South Africa, found under oaks and poplars in Chile, as well as Uruguay.

 A number of deaths in India have been attributed to it.

 Ecology

 It is ectomycorrhizally associated with several tree species and is symbiotic with them.
 In Europe, these include hardwood and, less frequently, conifer species.
 It appears most commonly under oaks, but also under beeches, chestnuts, horse-chestnuts, birches, filberts, hornbeams, pines, and spruces.
 In other areas, A. phalloides may also be associated with these trees or with only some species.
 In coastal California, for example, A. phalloides is associated with coast live oak.
 In countries where it has been introduced, it has been restricted to those exotic trees with which it would associate in its natural range.
 There is, however, evidence of A. phalloides associating with hemlock and with genera of the Myrtaceae: Eucalyptus in Tanzania and Algeria, and Leptospermum and Kunzea in New Zealand, suggesting that the species may have invasive potential.
 It may have also been anthropogenically introduced to the island of Cyprus, where it has been documented to fruit within Corylus avellana plantations.

+This species has once been recorded as food of the pleasing fungus beetle Rotitma sanguinipennis; no other such observation was known as of 1999, and the record is more likely a mix-up with the related Tritoma mimetica, which can indeed be found on Amanita species.
+It has also been found with adults of the related beetle T.b.biguttata, but it does not seem to be a regular food source for them.